What happens to my recycling?

 What happens to the mixed recycling we collect from your blue-lidded bin?

-Once collected from your blue-lidded bin, your recycling (such as paper, cardboard, plastics, cans, drink cartons and glass) is initially stored at Cupid Green Depot before being transported to an MRF (Materials Recovery Facility) in Kent.
-The MRF uses a variety of methods, including magnets, air jets and large rotating drums, to split the recycling into separate materials.
+Once collected from your blue-lidded bin your recycling (such as paper, cardboard, plastics, cans, drink cartons and glass) is initially stored at Cupid Green Depot before being transported to Pearce Group in St Albans, where it is sorted in a Materials Recycling Facility (MRF).
+Recyclables are separated by type using a variety of methods, including magnets, air jets and large rotating drums and then bulked ready for reprocessing.

-Learn more about the Mixed Recycling Loop (PDF 399KB).
+Learn more about the Mixed recycling loop (PDF 401KB).

 What happens to your garden waste?

-What happens to recycling that goes to the Household Waste Recycling Centres (tips/dumps)?
+What happens to recycling that goes to the Recycling Centres?

-Hertfordshire County Council provides Household Waste Recycling Centres (tips/dumps).
+Hertfordshire County Council provides Recycling Centres.
 Here, residents can deposit household waste free of charge.
-See Hertfordshire County Council's informative leaflet How is my waste recycled?
-(PDF 6.33 MB) for information on how the waste from HWRCs is recycled.
+Find out more about how Recycling Centre waste is recycled.